GiovanniFerrara/qa-ai-tester/README.md

 - **API Keys**: OpenAI and/or Anthropic Claude API key
 - **Playwright**: Browsers will be installed during setup

+## Fresh Install Checklist

+1. `npm run install:all` (installs root, backend, and frontend dependencies).
+2. Copy `backend/.env.example` to `backend/.env`, then add your API keys, base URL, and preferred models.
+3. Install Playwright browsers once: `cd backend && npx playwright install`.
+4. (Optional but recommended for authenticated apps) Capture a login session: `cd backend && npm run playwright:test`.
+5. Start everything with `npm run dev` from the repo root; this runs the backend API and the frontend UI together.
+6. Open http://localhost:5173 to manage tasks and trigger your first run (or hit the REST API directly at http://localhost:3005/api).

 ## Quick Start

 ### 1. Install Dependencies